Settlement on Wether Hill (Elsdon)

 FIELD OBSERVATION, Ordnance Survey Archaeology Division Field Investigation 1957; A S Phillips

-FIELD SURVEY, Some rectilinear settlements of the Roman period in Northumberland; Further notes on rectilinear earthworks in Northumberland: some Medieval and Later settlements 1960
+FIELD SURVEY, Rectilinear earthworks in Northumberland: some Medieval and Later settlements 1960

 FIELD OBSERVATION, Ordnance Survey Archaeology Division Field Investigation 1970; B H Pritchard